DuckProjects/Auto-Deploy-Anonymous-VPN/README.md

 - Securize SSH access to the server
 - Local DNS resolver for users connected to VPN
 - Blacklist malware/ads domains (at DNS level) - block most ads on smartphone apps
-- Can host a page/website accessible only for users conected to VPN
+- Can host a page/website accessible only for users connected to VPN
 - Access the webserver through a custom domain name